TeresaHoller/Classification_Biden_Trump_Rest/README.md

 The datasets that were used in this project can be found in the data folder.

-The tokenized datasets for each model can also be found in this folder.
-The file names for the tokenized datasets are: dataset_tokenized_"modelname"
+The final splits of the data (train, dev and test) can also be found in this folder.

 ## Author